 The Berlitz Method®

-The Berlitz Method® is an approach to teaching English which has proved incredibly successful since first introduced over 135 years ago by Berlitz founder, Maximilian D. Berlitz.
+The Berlitz Method® is a communacative approach to teaching which was first introduced 140 years ago by Berlitz founder, Maximilian D. Berlitz.
 It is based around five principles:

 - Goal-oriented instruction – this means that the student’s objectives are focused on at all times (through personalising materials, adapting programmes, and using real-world activities which the student can relate to)